 Learning about topics in philosophy, politics, and economics through engaging practices beyond the academy.
-In consultation with an instructor in the PPE program, students will choose an appropriate organization, institution, or practitioner to work with.
-Writing and reading related to the internship will be assigned by the supervising instructor.
-CR/NC grading.
-Prerequisite: Permission of instructor.
+In consultation with an instructor in the PPE program, students will choose an appropriate

 PPE 4444 Synoptic Senior Seminar in Philosophy, Politics, and Economics

 The synoptic capstone course for students working toward the bachelor of arts degree in philosophy, politics, and economics.
 Extensive interdisciplinary examination of selected topics.
 Includes preparation, presentation, and revision of a senior thesis project under the direction of a professor working in the program.
 Prerequisite: Completion of PPE primary course requirements and senior standing or permission of instructor.